PessimistTech/cuttingboard/content/dessert/cheesecake.md

 {{% notice note %}}
 If preferred the cream cheese can be omitted from the topping for a standard whipped cream topping
 {{% /notice %}}

+{{% notice note %}}
+If you want more vanilla flavor you can add more vanilla beans to the cheesecake, or also include a splash of vanilla extract along side the seeds
+{{% /notice %}}